 Without a solid and thought-out back-end program, the user side is set up for failure.
 And, of course, you can’t do the back end better than with Java.
-What skills to look for when hiring a Java developer?
+What skills do you look for when hiring a Java developer?

 When hiring a Java developer, you need to find someone who thinks quickly on their feet when it comes to Java development.
 Java is an object-oriented language.
 So the Java developer should know the principles well.
 They should also learn how to apply them when programming.

-Hire Java developers who have a grip over the complete Java ecosystem.
+Hire Java developers who have a grip on the complete Java ecosystem.
 This includes the Java Virtual Machine (JVM), the Java Development Kit (JDK), and the Java Runtime Environment.

 They should also be familiar with Java-based web services for better software development.